 “I want to tell you a story about dreams,” said the alchemist.
 The boy came closer to his master for a story about ancient Rome in the time of Emperor Tiberius.

-The old man, in an act of personal bravery, saved the life of a young child.
-But for his courageous effort, the man lost his own life and was crushed by the wheels of a chariot.
+The old man, in the act of personal bravery, saved the life of a young child.
+For his courageous effort, the man lost his own life and was crushed by the wheels of a chariot.
 For this generous act, the man was rewarded in the afterlife, and went directly to heaven, where an angel met him.

 “You were always a good man,” the angel told him.
-“You lived your life in a loving way, and died with dignity.
+“You generously lived your life and died with dignity.
 I can now grant you any wish you desire.”

-The man’s wish was to go forward in time, and into future, to hear how his son’s words would have an impact on Rome.
-The man wept with happiness, and said: “I know that my son’s poems were immortal!”
+The man’s wish was to go forward in time and into the future, to hear how his son’s words would have an impact on Rome.
+The man wept with happiness and said: “I know that my son’s poems were immortal!”